 It’s important to research not only for the scenic beauty but see if your motorhome or camper will be able to arrive safely and leave the same.
 Other things to consider is:

 - Prone to flooding?

 After evaluating your boondocking location, now let’s get moving on your RV boondocking preparation checklist.

 I highly recommend emptying your gray and black tanks and flushing thoroughly before hitting the dusty trail.
 Don’t forget to add in your tank chemicals.
 We prefer the bio method for reasons described in our video below.

-If you’re new to RVing or just need a refresher course, you may want to check out our video on how to clean and maintain your holding tanks.
+If you’re new to RVing or just need a refresher course, you may want to check out our video on how we clean and maintain our holding tanks.

 Speaking of gray and black tanks…

 If you plan on RV boondocking for extensive periods and don’t particularly want to hook up to go empty your tanks, you could do what we did when boondocking in the desert!
 Our method worked flawlessly and the good thing is we didn’t have to roll up our outdoor carpet, pack everything up and move our fifth wheel!